rn43191/Color-Detection/README.md

 # Color Detection

-In this color detection Python project, we can get the name of the color by double-clicking on them. <br>
+In this color detection Python project, we can get the name of the color by double-clicking on it. <br>
 We have a CSV that contains the color name and its values. <br>
 We calculated the distance from each color hex value and find the shortest one and display that particular color.